gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 * We will use 2 table, first one where primary key is the short url and value is the actual url.
 The second table where primary key is the actual url and the value is the short url.
 * A Generate key service will populate the queue with the existing short-url generated.
 Generate key service will ensure that duplicate keys are not loaded by generating short urls in range eg: A-F, G-N ranges.
 * A consistent hashing service will handle the situation where we add more queues to the group.
+* The queue represented here is redis poll queue and not a listener based or a pub-sub queue.
 * The put operation first fetches a key from the queue, since there are multiple queues there is no contention to get a new key.
 It then writes the key & value to the RDBMS.
 * If there is heavy writes at RDBMS then sharding can be done.
 The service needs to be aware of the shards to write to and read from.
 * Nodes go down often, so if the queues die then there can be unused keys that are forever lost.
 We use a reconciliation task that runs nightly to recover any lost keys.